Trac34/Selenium-Interface/README.md

 TODO: Build a logger class and implement it within Browser

 TODO: Build our supplemental BeautifulSoup parsing functions within the Browser class

+TODO: Build Main Script to take both Browser and Website classes as args and uses them to scrape the site(s), writing the results to a file and/or returning them